openhab/openhab-addons/bundles/org.openhab.binding.goecharger/README.md

 String                     GoEChargerBindingThingAccessState                     "Access state"                    {channel="goecharger:goe:garage:accessState"}
 ```

-## Settings charge current of Go-eCharger based on PV
+## Setting charge current of Go-eCharger based on photovoltaik output

 You can easily define rules to charge with PV power alone.
 Here is a simple sample how such a rule could look like: